Injections. Pain killers. Endless physical therapy. And then surgery.

 2. Infrared Heating Pad

-Infrared rays, which are completely invisible to the naked eye, are capable of penetrating deep into your tissues (literally right down to your bones) where they gently elevate the body’s surface temperature and activate major bodily functions.
+Infrared rays, which are completely invisible to the naked eye, can penetrate deep into your tissues (literally right down to your bones) where they gently elevate the body’s surface temperature and activate major bodily functions.

 An infrared heating pad will boost your blood circulation in the area, bringing – fast – pain-relieving agents, oxygen, and healing agents.

 (Don’t worry; far-infrared rays are 100% safe.
-They’re NOT the ultraviolet rays which cause sunburn and skin cancer).
+They’re NOT the ultraviolet rays that cause sunburn and skin cancer).

-It’s my family’s favorite “home doctor” for almost all pains, aches and ailments for years now.
+It’s been my family’s favorite “home doctor” for almost all pains, aches, and ailments for years now.

 3. Proteolytic Enzymes